nestordemeure/breviarium/data/readable.md

 ### Responding to Requests

-Here are some passages that might benefit from further clarification or revision to improve readability for a contemporary, non-specialist audience:

 1. "The nature of the common people is to fly, die, or languish on impulse." - This metaphorical language may be unclear.
 Consider rephrasing or providing context.

 2. "Hence, if they ask for something unjust, do not refuse immediately, but put them off with splendid reasons and some favors." - The term "splendid reasons" is vague.
 Consider using more specific language or examples.